 Interpretive Programs for Students

 School programs were developed with Beyond the Classroom principles and cover many areas in the curriculum.
 We offer pre-school and kindergarten programs along with Grade 4 and 5 programs at the Camrose Heritage Railway Station and Meeting Creek Railway Station and Elevator Park Site.
 Full-day programs run from 9:30 a.m. to 2:30 p.m. dependent on the distance of travel.
 We adapt the program and the time to meet the school time requirements.
-These programs include pre- and post-activities to meet curriculum goals.
-A complete list of curriculum components will be provided upon registration.

 School Contribution for Programs